grpc/proposal/L46-core-tls-credential-API.md

   // verified to chain up to a trusted root.
   // If unset, this will default to the `HostNameCertificateVerifier` detailed
   // below.
-  void set_certificate_verifier(
+  // If set to nulltpr, this will overwrite the host name verifier and lead you
+  // to not doing any checks (aside from the cryptographic ones). void set_certificate_verifier(
       std::shared_ptr<CertificateVerifier> certificate_verifier);